bixb922/freezefs/README.md

 ### freezefs --compress
 This option compresses the files when packing them into the output .py files and decompresses them using deflate on the microcontroller.

 This option is best for use with --on-import=extract.
 It works with ```--on-import=mount```, but the RAM usage is high when opening text files with "r" mode.
+See section on RAM usage below.

 ### freezefs --compress, --wbits and --level options